 But Vera dreamed that night of her own mother, who told her, “Veruska, you are eight-months pregnant, and you don’t do this, because [the baby is] alive already and ready to leave.
 Believe in God and HaShem will be with you.
 Maybe a miracle will happen.
 But don’t do it.”

-She told the doctor no and on December 21 gave birth on a top bunk to two-pound (1kg) Angela, with the help of an inmate supervisor.
-(Aish)
+She told the doctor no, and on December 21 gave birth on a top bunk to two-pound (1kg) Angela, with the help of an inmate supervisor.
+With the help of other inmates, Angela stayed hidden until liberation came one month later.

 “But now, for a brief moment, the Lord our God has been gracious in leaving us a remnant … and so our God gives light to our eyes and a little relief in our bondage.”
 (Ezra 9:8)

-As we mourn the millions (those who were and those who would have been) that were snuffed out in the Holocaust, we too treasure the miracle of every single one that survived.
+As we mourn the millions (those who were and those who would have been) that were snuffed out in the Holocaust, we too treasure the miracle of every single person who survived.

-While there are no easy answers for why the world allowed the Holocaust to happen, let us diligently ensure that it does not happen again.
+While there are no comforting answers for why the world allowed the Holocaust to happen, let us who are still in the world diligently ensure that it does not happen again.